-Both these programs are managed by the United Nations Development Program (UNDP) and are guided by a Steering Committee consisting of UNDP, contributing donors and the GOI Prime Minister’s Office.
-The Steering Committee approves locations and helps prioritize activities, based on need and specific requirements for location and activity set by individual donors.
+FFS is implemented by the United Nations Development Program (UNDP) and guided by a Steering Committee consisting of UNDP, contributing donors and the GOI Prime Minister’s Office.
+The Steering Committee approves locations and helps prioritize activities based on need and specific requirements for location and activity set by individual donors.